wessenstam/dsv-k8s-arm/README.md

 - password
 - user

 If the field in the YAML file does not exist, it will be delete from the secret.
 This way it is possible to avoid empty fields.
-Any fields that are now mentioned in the YAML file, will be added to the secret.
+Any fields that are not mentioned in the YAML file, will be added to the secret.

 #### Checking the secret